ohler55/balancebook/README.md

-# BottomLine
+# Balance Book

-An simple accounting package that allows for custom reporting in multiple currencies.
+A simple accounting package that allows for custom reporting in multiple currencies.

 ## Why